Cancer supplements, herbs, vitamins,

 There are countless herbs that have been found to have anti-tumor activity in

 laboratory studies.
-Whether these herbs have a role to play in cancer treatment or
+Whether these herbs and dietary supplement have a role to play in cancer treatment or

 prevention in humans is not clear at this time.
 Even if they do, the appropriate